-Table 7.5-1 Westchester County Local Law and Ordinance Waiver Requests Chapter Description Statutory Basis Justification for Waiver Request duration exceeding 15 minutes continuously or 30 minutes intermittently in a single day.
-J. Creating or emitting noise which constitutes a noise disturbance.
-Construction activities will result in transient and temporary increases in ambient noise levels along the linear Project route between the hours of 6:00 p.m. and 7:00 a.m For example, normal operation of heavy construction equipment used to install the cable underground will generate noise levels that will likely exceed this noise law.
-As stated above, CHPEI and its contractors will employ mitigative measures such as employing proper engine exhaust mufflers, substituting back-up strobes for audible beepers in more sensitive residential areas and limiting onsite equipment idling times (and will address these methods in the Project EM&CP).
+Local Table 7.5-1 Westchester County Local Law and Ordinance Waiver Requests -1 County • Waiver Requests Chapter Description Statutory Basis Justification for Waiver Request noise disturbance. above, CHPEI and its contractors will employ mitigative measures such as employing proper engine exhaust mufflers, substituting back-up strobes for audible beepers in more sensitive residential areas and limiting onsite equipment idling times (and will address these methods in the Project EM&CP).
 Notwithstanding such mitigation, it is not possible to ensure that construction noise will not be generated during overnight hours because the project's construction timetable is dependent upon the schedule of the railroad along whose ROW the Project passes.
 In order to minimize disruption of rail transport schedules, construction work will tend to occur during periods of low rail traffic, which commonly includes overnight hours.
-The Project's linear nature along the railroad ROW ensures that noise impacts will be short-lived for any single locality, because once the cable is buried underground and the surface area is restored in any given neighborhood, construction will be expected in that neighborhood, especially during overnight hours.
+The Project's linear nature along the railroad ROW ensures that underground and the surface area is restored in any given neighborhood, construction will be expected in that neighborhood, especially during overnight hours.
+Exhibit E-4 provides detailed information relating to the reliability and economic benefits of the Project to Notwithstanding such mitigation, it is not possible to ensure that construction activities can be carried out in a manner that will always comply with the parameters set forth within this particular noise law, because: a) the 70 dBa threshold is an extremely low level that is exceeded by even small machines such as lawnmowers, much less the heavy construction equipment required for this Project, and b) the railroad ROW which will host the cable installation is narrow in width, depriving CHPEI of common mitigative opportunities such as screening or rerouting to increase distance between the construction noise sources and receptors.
 Exhibit E-4 provides detailed information relating to the reliability and economic benefits of the Project to consumers.
-Notwithstanding such mitigation, it is not possible to ensure that construction activities can be carried out in a manner that will always comply with the parameters set forth within this particular noise law, because: a) the 70 dBa threshold is an extremely low level that is exceeded by even small machines such as lawnmowers, much less the heavy construction equipment required for this Project; and b) the railroad ROW which will host the cable installaltion is narrow in width, depriving CHPEI of common mitigative opportu
+During the operational period, the Project will comply with the noise law except during periods of emergency cable repair/servicing, which are expected to occur extremely infrequently, if at all.
+Such emergency periods will also be kept as short as possible in duration so as to minimize impacts to nearby properties and minimize transmission downtime.

-Table 7.5-1 Westchester County Local Law and Ordinance Waiver Requests Chapter Description Statutory Basis Justification for Waiver Request Vehicles and Traffic - Idling of engine § 109-88 No person shall cause or permit the engine of a motor vehicle, other than a legally authorized emergency motor vehicle, to idle for longer than three minutes while parking, standing or stopping, unleas the engine is used to operate a loading, unloading or processing device.
+Loca Table 7.5-1 Westchester County Local Law and Ordinance Waiver Requests -1 County e Waiver Requests Chapter Description Statutory Basis Justification for Waiver Request Vehicles and Traffic - Idling of engine § 109-88 No person shall cause or permit the engine of a motor vehicle, other than a legally authorized emergency motor vehicle, to idle for longer than three minutes while parking, standing or stopping, unloading or processing device.
 When the ambient temperature is in excess of 40 ° F, no person shall cause or permit the engine of a bus as defined in § 104 of the Vehicle and Traffic Law to idle while parking, standing or stopping at any terminal point, whether or not enclosed, along an established route.
 Existing technology Waiver requested from this vehicle/equipment idling prohibition during Project construction.
 The nature of excavation work is such that it will require equipment (excavators, dump trucks) to idle for periods of time to allow proper shoring of trench walls, careful feeding of cables into trenches, staging of excavated materials for loading, etc. Repetitive stopping and starting of heavy equipment engines invite maintenance issues and will cause noticeable increases in noise and exhaust emissions (as compared to idling engines) that will frustrate the purposes of the no-idling prohibition and may unduly slow the pace of the work in a given area.
 The Project will comply during the operational period, except in the event of an emergency cable repair.